Samsung/mTower/docs/build.md

 > Please note that files from these downloads contain the following copyright
 notice: `Copyright (C) 2017 Nuvoton Technology Corp.
 All rights reserved.` Licensing terms specified [here](https://github.com/OpenNuvoton/M2351BSP/blob/master/NUVOTON%20SOFTWARE%20LICENSE%20AGREEMENT.pdf).
-`arch/cortex-m23/m2351/src/Device/Nuvoton/M2351/Source/GCC/_syscalls.c` under:
-// This file is part of the uOS++ III distribution
-// Parts of this file are from the newlib sources, issued under GPL.
-// Copyright (c) 2014 Liviu Ionescu

 ### 2.4 Get the toolchains
 In mTower different toolchains are used for different targets (depends on